CJCQ-FM

-CJCQ-FM is a Canadian radio station that broadcasts an adult contemporary format at 97.9 FM in North Battleford, Saskatchewan branded as Q98.
+CJCQ-FM is a Canadian radio station that broadcasts a hot adult contemporary format at 97.9 FM in North Battleford, Saskatchewan branded as Q98.
 Its local sister stations are CJNB and CJHD-FM.
 All three are located at 1711 100th Street in North Battleford.

 Owned by the Jim Pattison Group, the station signed on in 2001.

 CJCQ also has a rebroadcaster operating in Meadow Lake at 104.5 FM with the callsign CJCQ-FM-1.